 Its All about Pj Problem Strings - 7 Spaces Of Interest and their associated Basic Sequences; 7 Pj Problems of Interest (PPI) and their Alleles (A)

-I Charlie: From growing up in a farm in America to pioneering and working in Africa...more
+I Charlie - A Farmer At Heart: From growing up on a farm in America to pioneering and working in Africa...more

 One Nation Under What?: A nation is a group of individuals with different identities... more

 Selective Freedom: Freedom is the condition of not being controlled by another.
 The implication here is not that a person is ... more

 Ultimate Reality: the awareness of being establishes reality ... more

 Incidental Spying: Spying is incidental if the angle of reflection of the reflection of the incidental ray is zero (the incidental being is masked).
 When the incidental being is unmasked, the angle of incidence equals the angle of reflection and incidental spying becomes deliberate spying.

 All is Mathematics: Nature only speaks mathematics within the context of 7 universal concepts (Pj problems).
 This language is uniform everywhere in the Universe and is ... more